DRAN: Detailed Region-Adaptive Normalization for Conditional Image Synthesis: Introduction

-In order to tackle the above issues, we propose a novel normalization module, called Detailed Region-Adaptive Normalization (DRAN).
+In order to tackle the problem of effective and fine-grained style encoding, we propose a novel normalization module, called Detailed Region-Adaptive Normalization (DRAN).
 Different from the methods mentioned above, DRAN is designed to adaptively perform coarse-to-fine style encoding.
-Benefiting from this, DRAN has the ability to transfer fine-grained styles (\emph{e.g.} multiple makeup colors, hair textures) as well as coarse-grained styles (\emph{e.g.} general textures), bringing significant improvement to the quality of the generated images.
-Specifically, DRAN consists of Spatiality-Aware Pyramid Pooling (SAPP) and Dynamic Gating.
-SAPP first builds a style pyramid to cover multiple levels of styles.
-It calculates style parameters in different pyramid levels instead of the original spatial level.
-By this way, the coarse pyramid level captures the general styles and the fine pyramid level captures the fine-grained details.
+It has the ability to transfer fine-grained styles (\emph{e.g.} multiple makeup colors in a small region, hair textures and reflections) as well as coarse-grained styles (\emph{e.g.} general color), bringing an impressive improvement to the quality of the generated images, as shown in Fig.~\ref{fig:shouye}.
+Specifically, DRAN consists of Spatiality-aware Pyramid Pooling (SAPP) and Dynamic Gating.
+SAPP first builds a style pyramid to represent multiple levels of styles.
+It calculates style parameters in different spatial pyramid levels instead of a single spatial level.
+In this way, the coarse pyramid level captures the general styles and the fine pyramid level captures the fine-grained details.
 Then, to fuse these styles, a straightforward choice is to average them.
-But this solution cannot handle the situation where different regions contain different levels of details.
-Therefore, we introduce a dynamic mechanism, Dynamic Gating, to adaptively ensemble multiple style knowledge.
-It is given the mission of deciding which level is more important for the current region, and fusing the features accordingly.
-Finally, the extracted coarse-to-fine style representation flows to the next layer of the network and contributes to final high-quality results.
-In summary, the main contributions are as follows: \begin{itemize} \item We propose a simple yet effective module, called Detailed Region-Adaptive Normalization (DRAN), to adaptively handle different levels of styles, from coarse to fine.
-Besides, DRAN is a plug-and-play module for existing conditional image synthesis networks. \item In order to better evaluate DRAN on makeup transfer, we contribute a new makeup dataset (Makeup-Complex dataset, MC dataset for short), that contains a wide range of complex makeup styles with different poses and expressions. \item Experiments show that equipped with DRAN, the baseline models are able to generate more high-quality images.
-In makeup transfer, DRAN reduces the Proportionate Face Distance Metric (PFDM) of the baseline from 0.093 to 0.069 on MC dataset.
-In semantic image synthesis, it reduces the Fréchet Inception Distance (FID) of the baseline from 20.45 to 15.84 on CelebAMask-HQ dataset and from 52.88 to 48.92 on CityScapes dataset.
-It indicates the effectiveness and generalization ability of our method. \end{itemize}
+But this solution is not the best choice, since the optimal fusion of style levels varies from region to region, and from case to case.
+Therefore, we introduce a dynamic mechanism, Dynamic Gating, to dynamically ensemble multiple levels of style.
+It learns which level is more important for each region of the current reference input, and fuses the features accordingly.
+Finally, the extracted coarse-to-fine style representation flows to the next modules of the conditional synthesis model and contributes to final high-quality results.